kimlvis31/AutoTradeMachine_Epsilon/README.md

         - 'ATM_Epsilon_tkinterExtension.py'
         - 'ATM_Epsilon_tkinterExtension_MS.py'
     I thought these names better reflect their true purpose as **Tkinter extension modules**.

+***For demonstration purposes, only five asset datasets (BTC, ETH, XRP, ADA, and SOL) are imported from the server***
+***The WebSocket feature is intentionally disabled.
+Pressing the asset subscription button will raise an exception.
+This is because the WebSocket connection in this version is still very experimental and unstable***

 ---

 ### 🗓️ Project Duration